Asunción: Early history

 The Spanish conquistador Juan de Ayolas (died c.
 1537) may have first visited the site of the future city on his way north, up the Paraguay River, looking for a passage to the mines of Upper Peru (present-day Bolivia).
 Later, Juan de Salazar y Espinosa and Gonzalo de Mendoza, a relative of Pedro de Mendoza, were sent in search of Ayolas, but failed to find him.
 On his way up and then down the river, de Salazar stopped briefly at a bay in the left bank to resupply his ships.
 He found the natives friendly, and decided to found a fort there in August 1537.
 He named it Nuestra Señora Santa María de la Asunción (Our Lady Saint Mary of the Assumption – the Roman Catholic Church celebrates the Feast of the Assumption on 15 August).
+The relations between the Spanish settlers and the Guaraní shaped the city's early character.
+Through the cuñadazgo—a Guaraní institution by which caciques gave women to newcomers to seal alliances—and later through violent mass seizures of women known as the rancheadas, Asunción became the demographic and economic centre of the colony.
+The licentious life of the colonists led a priest to describe it in 1545 as the "paradise of Muhammad", a phrase that became one of the city's enduring historical epithets.
+The mestizo population that emerged from these unions gave rise to Paraguay's predominantly mixed-race society.